Lion Sands River Lodge

 Meet our specialists

-To start planning your vacation to Lion Sands River Lodge
+Call us on 858 523 9000 to start planning your vacation to Lion Sands River Lodge or take a look at our itineraries to Greater Kruger

 Set on the banks of the Sabi River, surrounded by 800 year-old trees, Lion Sands River Lodge catches the morning sun as it rises over Kruger, giving guests a warm and gentle start to the day.
 The vibe at the lodge is exclusive yet relaxed, with a variety of seating areas on viewing decks and around the pool so that guests can be as sociable as they wish.